ajaykumartn/EduSphere/README.md

 ## 🤝 Acknowledgments

-- **Techathon 2024** - For providing the platform to showcase innovation
+- **ThinkPlus** - For providing the platform to showcase innovation
 - **Open Source Community** - For the amazing tools and libraries
 - **Educational Institutions** - For inspiring the need for better learning platforms